TomasMadeja/P193_mnemonic_BugsBunny/README.md

 - **entropy_l**: length of the input entropy in bytes.
 Must be multiple of 4 and 16 <= entropy_l <= 32.
 - **output**: pointer to a string of the output mnemonic (the memory is dinamically allocated and needs to be freed afterwards)

-- **return**: length of the mnemonic phrase if successful, a negative error code otherwise
+- **return**: length of the mnemonic phrase if successful, negative error code otherwise

 > __int__ mnemonic_to_seed(__const unsigned char *__ mnemonic, __size_t__ mnemonic_l, __const unsigned char *__ passphrase, __size_t__ passphrase_l, __unsigned char **__ seed)